Last updated: 24th May 2019

 4. Local Community

 We, as humans, have a need to belong.
 Usually, it is individuals with the same interest who gather, forming a community.
 Therefore, it isn’t uncommon to find a community in your area in the gardening niche.
 Try joining these groups.
-There’s a chance that someone might be willing to gift you a plant or two.
+There’s a chance that someone might be willing to gift you a plant or two, especially if you’re new to the group and need a hand getting started.

 5. Online Community